stackhpc/kolla-ansible/doc/ironic-guide.rst

     enable_ironic_ipxe: "yes"

-This will create a docker container called ironic_ipxe, running the web server which iPXE uses to obtain it's boot images.
+This will enable deployment of a docker container called ironic_ipxe, running the web server which iPXE uses to obtain it's boot images.

 The port used for the iPXE webserver is controlled via ironic_ipxe_port in ``/etc/kolla/globals.yml``:

 ::

-    ironic_ipxe_port: "1234"
+    ironic_ipxe_port: "8089"

-Ironic will configure the DHCP settings to enable chainloading iPXE from an exisiting PXE environment.
+Ironic will configure the DHCP settings to enable chainloading iPXE from an existing PXE environment.

 Post-deployment configuration
 =============================